-Three seats on Flathead Electric Co-op’s Board of Trustees are up for election in 2021.
+3 seats on Flathead Electric Co-op (FEC)’s Board of Trustees are up for election in 2024.
 Trustee seats up for election are currently held by:

-- Charlotte Housel – District # 2 (Lower Valley, Somers, Lakeside, Creston, Rollins, and Cooke City)
+- Jake Van Houten – District #2 (Lower Valley, Lakeside, Creston, Rollins, Cooke City)

-- Jay Downen – District # 3 (Whitefish, Big Mountain, Olney)
+- Gary Carmichael – District #3 (Whitefish, Big Mountain)

 - Is a member of the Cooperative and is not otherwise disqualified;

-- Maintains primary residence within the district which he or she represents; and
+- Maintains primary residence within the district they represent; and

 - Is a natural person.

-- The member has been an employee of the Cooperative for any length of time within the immediately preceding seven (7) years;
+- The member has been an employee of the Cooperative for any length of time within the immediately preceding 7 years;

-- The member or a member of his or her immediate family is, or becomes, an employee of the Cooperative;
+- The member or trustee, including a member of their immediate family is, or becomes, an employee of the Cooperative;

-- The member Trustee fails to attend three (3) monthly meetings of the Board in a calendar year without approval of the Board;
+- The trustee fails to attend 2 monthly meetings of the Board in a calendar year without approval of the Board;

-- A conflict of interest exists which includes but is not limited to situations in which the Board candidate or member:
+- The member or trustee has a conflict of interest which includes but is not limited to situations in which the member or trustee:

 - Is employed by, is an agent of, or is an immediate family member of an employee or agent of the Cooperative;